Belize: Country and Foreign Investment

 Belize is centrally located in the Americas

-Belize is an independent country within the Commonwealth bordered by Mexico, the Caribbean and Guatemala to the east and south.
-It is 24,000 sq km in size, with a population of just over 334,000.
-The country is, or was, heavily forested.
-The climate is nearly tropical, and there can be hurricanes.
+Belize is an independent country within the Commonwealth.
+It is bordered by Mexico to the north, the Caribbean Sea to the west and Guatemala to the east and south.
+It is 24,000 sq km in size, with a population of just over 365,000 (est. 2016).
+The country was historically heavily forested, but there has been extensive logging.
+The climate is semi-tropical and there can be hurricanes.
 The extremely mixed population is racially harmonious.
 English is the official language and the main religion is Christianity.
 The currency is the Belizean dollar, fixed at BZD2 = USD1.

-Sugar and bananas represent a difficulty for the centrist Government . . .
+Sugar and bananas present a difficulty for the centrist Government . . .

 In August 2006, former Prime Minister Said Musa announced that the servicing of the country's debt, which accounted for 90% of its GDP, was "no longer a viable option" on existing terms, leading to a rearrangement of Belize’s external debt stock.